RodgersRepo/CMS_Ad_Hoc_Rename/README.md

 A dot net core minimal api application to change Ad hoc conference names on a Cisco Meeting Server (CMS).
 For deployments where CUCM (Cisco Unified Communications Manager) creates the conference on CMS.

 if you are using CMS for your ad hoc CUCM conferences you have probably seen touch devices such as the Navigator displaying the name of the conference as a numeric string.
-Figure 1 below demonstartes this.
+Figure 1 below demonstrates this.

 ![Figure 1 - Touch Device Ad Hoc screen shot](/./AdHocScreenShot.png "CUCM Active calls script screenshot")

 This web application will change that string to a string of your choosing.
 It requires a seperate microsoft IIS server to host the apllication.
 If you are already using IIS to host the [CMS branding files](https://www.cisco.com/c/dam/en/us/td/docs/conferencing/ciscoMeetingServer/Customisation/Version-3-5/Cisco-Meeting-Server-3-5-Customization-Guidelines.pdf) files this could be used.

+The solution was tested in a lab enviroment connected as paer the diagram below.
+Whenever a ad hoc conference is requested the CMS server immeadeatly sends the call detail record to the IIS server.
+The server detcts this and returns a REST responces to alter the ad hoc space name.
+To get this to work please read the installation section and replace the defaults in the **Private/creds.csv** file with values of your chosing.
+A secure password can also be used, see installation for this also.

 ## Installation
 ### To VSCODE